foodfight/showz/scripts/episode-34-opsschool.md

 * How can I contribute?
 * How can I attend?
 * What problem solving techniques should ops people use?
 How do we train on those?
+* How about "soft skills"?
+Communication, leadership, critical thinking.
+How do we teach those?
 * How important is statistical reasoning?
 How do we teach that?
 * You gave a workshop at LISA.
 How did that go?
 What feedback did you get?